mpieva/quicksand/README.md

 ### Run quicksand

-quicksand is executed directly from github, no local build is required.
-With the databases and the testdata downloaded, run the pipeline.
+quicksand is executed directly from github.
+With the databases created and the testdata downloaded, run the pipeline as follows:

 ```bash
 nextflow run mpieva/quicksand -r v2.3 \